Marine Science (Ph.D.)

 Transfer Credit

 Graduate courses taken at another accredited university, such as for students with MS degrees in the same (or a closely related) subject as that of the Ph.D. program, may be considered in the Ph.D. plan of study up to a maximum of 30 semester hours.
 Only grades of "A" or "B" may be accepted as transfer credit.
-The student's mentor, in consultation with the Chair, and if necessary, the advisory committee, will evaluate transfer credit; the transfer credit is approved by the Dean of the Graduate School only after completion of a minimum of eight semester hours of graduate course work in the doctoral program at USA.
+The student's mentor, in consultation with the Chair, and if necessary, the advisory committee, will evaluate transfer credit.
+The final approval is by the Dean of the Graduate School.

 Residence, Full-time Study, and Continuous Registration

 A minimum of two (2) consecutive semesters of full-time study in residence is required.
 The residency requirements may be met at USA or the Dauphin Island Sea Lab.
 Students are considered full-time if registered for six (6) or more hours during fall and spring semesters.
-Students must be registered continuously, i.e., every semester (fall, spring, and summer), during their program.
+Students on assistantship must be registered continuously, i.e., every semester (fall, spring, and summer), during their program.
+Typical summer registration is 3 hours.

 Employment other than University activities directly associated with graduate study is not allowed during full-time study, unless specifically approved by the Chair.